Have you got questions about the Patient Advice and Support Service? The Frequently Asked Questions below might help.

 Yes.
 You can contact us online, by phone or by email.

 Yes.
 We can give you advice and information on how to do this.
-You will need to have signed authorisation, be a legal guardian or have power of attorney (POA).
+You will need to have signed authorisation, be a legal guardian or have welfare Power of Attorney (POA).

 Yes.
 We can advise and help you through the NHS process under these circumstances.